Jack-Kiefer/magic-ai/README.md

 - Action masking for handling invalid actions during training.
 - Integration with SB3 for reinforcement learning.
 - Custom reward functions to optimize gameplay strategy.
-- Command-line flags for customizable training parameters (steps, seed, learning rate).
+- Command-line flags for customizable training parameters (steps, learning rate).
-- Modes for playing against the AI or having the AI play autonomously.
+- Modes for playing against the AI or having the AI play against a random action opponent.

 ## Installation